markrebec/gisture/README.md

 ## TODO

 * Add `:exec` strategy to execute the gist file in a separate ruby process
-* Better support for gists with multiple files
-* Config option for restricting to gists belonging to whitelisted owners
 * Allow sources other than gists, like repos containing one-off scripts, generic github blobs, local files, etc.

 ## Contributing